hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

 Now, we can create a role ``user`` on this table with the following rule:

 .. thumbnail:: ../../../img/graphql/manual/schema/validation-not-null.png
-   :alt: validation using permission: stock should be greater than or equal to zero
+   :alt: validation using permission: title cannot be null

 If we try to insert an article with ``title = null``, we will get a ``permission-error``: